Business Administration diploma

 Length and location

-You can complete the diploma program in two years if you take five courses
+Students can complete the diploma program in two years if they take five courses

 each fall and winter semester.